compasjs/compas/docs/features/code-gen-validators.md

 It creates a new `App` instance which is the code generator entrypoint.
 After that we directly call `app.generate`, this is where the magic happens, and the output files are written.
-If you execute `yarn compas generate` a few files should have been created in `src/generated`:
+If you execute `compas generate` a few files should have been created in `src/generated`:

 - `common/structure.js`: All information known to the code generators serialized.
 This way you can for example regenerate without knowing the